[ Download Biog]

 Necessity became the mother of invention and I set up one of the first broadcast online podcast channels: Women's Parliamentary Radio (www.wpradio.co.uk) with the support of senior women MPs in the Cabinet and Shadow Cabinet across party.

 In 2008 I was voted "One of the most influential women in Britain" by Public Policy Magazine.
 In January 2009 I was awarded an OBE for "Services to Broadcasting and PR".
 Clearly another mistake and a retraction will quickly follow but no birds seen hovering over this awards ceremony.
 The Queen was most interested in the work of www.wpradio.co.uk. and had the presence of mind to ask me: "What exactly do you do?"
 I had thought of the answer to that question and replied: "I know you email your grandsons Ma'am, well I broadcast through the web!"
 She got it and spoke to me at length.
 I didn't fall over with the curtsey, my adult children had thought I was bound to.
 No embarrassment there but again quite tricky!

-I have now taken my news gathering and documentary making skills into new media broadcasting through the web interviewing some of the most senior decision makers and leaders in the UK and internationally today in politics, business, economics, finance and science at Cambridge University.
+I have now taken my news gathering and documentary making skills into new media broadcasting through the web interviewing some of the most senior decision makers and leaders in the UK and internationally today in politics, business, economics, finance and science.

 - Autumn 2011: CISD Research Associate at Centre for International Studies and Diplomacy, School of Oriental and African Studies, London

 - Summer 03: Chosen and trained to be lay-member Home Office selection panels helping to recruit Chief Prison Officers, Chief Fire Officers and Chief Constables through the high potential development scheme.